proofcarryingdata/zupass/packages/eddsa-ticket-pcd/README.md

-# `@pcd/eddsa-pcd`
+# `@pcd/eddsa-ticket-pcd`

-PCD representing a Devconnect ticket implemented via an EdDSA signature with a public-private keypair.
+A PCD representing a Devconnect ticket, whose relevant values were signed by the issuing PCDpass server.